International University of Sarajevo: Campus

-On April 5, 2010, new IUS campus was officially opened by BH Presidency Chairman Dr. Haris Silajdžić and Prime Minister of Republic of Turkey Recep Tayyip Erdoğan.
+On April 5, 2010, new IUS campus was officially opened by BH Presidency Chairman Haris Silajdžić and Prime Minister of Republic of Turkey Recep Tayyip Erdoğan.
 Once the final project of Ilidža Campus is completed, IUS will be the center of excellence in not only Bosnia and Herzegovina but also in the Balkans region to provide high-quality education and research to about 5000 students.

 IUS campus has the following places and buildings: